rachellombardi/ACE-wordfreq/README.md

 	$ cp wordcount.sub wordcount-many.sub

 Then, open the file with a text editor and go to the end.
 We want to tell the `queue` keyword to use our list of inputs to submit jobs.
-This syntax looks like
+The default syntax looks like this:

-this:
+ queue <item> from <list>

+ Therefore, when we modify this syntax to fit our example, we get:

 	queue book from book.list